DelovoyMotiv/anteroslogos/README.md

 ```

 **Components:**
-- `lib/a2a/protocol.ts` - JSON-RPC 2.0 base (526 lines)
+- `lib/a2a/protocol.ts` - JSON-RPC 2.0 base
-- `lib/a2a/agentRegistry.ts` - Agent management (442 lines)
+- `lib/a2a/agentRegistry.ts` - Agent management
-- `lib/a2a/rateLimiter.ts` - Token bucket (264 lines)
+- `lib/a2a/rateLimiter.ts` - Token bucket
-- `lib/a2a/ed25519Signatures.ts` - RFC 9421 signatures (705 lines)
+- `lib/a2a/ed25519Signatures.ts` - RFC 9421 signatures
-- `lib/a2a/websocketServer.ts` - Real-time streaming (568 lines)
+- `lib/a2a/websocketServer.ts` - Real-time streaming
-- `lib/a2a/supabaseStorage.ts` - Persistence (668 lines)
+- `lib/a2a/supabaseStorage.ts` - Persistence
-- `lib/a2a/agentCard.ts` - Agent card generation and validation (360 lines)
+- `lib/a2a/agentCard.ts` - Agent card generation and validation
-- `lib/a2a/taskManager.ts` - ULID-based task lifecycle (513 lines)
+- `lib/a2a/taskManager.ts` - ULID-based task lifecycle
-- `lib/a2a/streaming.ts` - SSE implementation (454 lines)
+- `lib/a2a/streaming.ts` - SSE implementation
-- `lib/a2a/paymentExtension.ts` - USDC payment integration (443 lines)
+- `lib/a2a/paymentExtension.ts` - USDC payment integration
-- `lib/a2a/consensusExtension.ts` - PBFT consensus routing (413 lines)
+- `lib/a2a/consensusExtension.ts` - PBFT consensus routing
-- `lib/a2a/sessionManager.ts` - Session lifecycle management (529 lines)
+- `lib/a2a/sessionManager.ts` - Session lifecycle management
-- `lib/a2a/orchestration.ts` - Multi-agent task chaining (493 lines)
+- `lib/a2a/orchestration.ts` - Multi-agent task chaining
-- `lib/a2a/reputation.ts` - Agent reputation scoring (428 lines)
+- `lib/a2a/reputation.ts` - Agent reputation scoring
-- `lib/a2a/persistentQueue.ts` - Database-backed queue with atomic dequeue (365 lines)
+- `lib/a2a/persistentQueue.ts` - Database-backed queue with atomic dequeue
-- `lib/a2a/webhooks.ts` - HMAC-signed webhook delivery with retry logic (287 lines)
+- `lib/a2a/webhooks.ts` - HMAC-signed webhook delivery with retry logic

 **Database Schema:**
 - `a2a_tasks` - Task execution history with JSONB params and results